Your Step-by-Step Guide to Working with Remote Patients

 I always kept an itemized price list for my own use.
 Occasionally I would have clients come to me who had done the program previously, so they already had a guidebook or needed a different follow-up schedule.
 Having this itemized list handy helped me quickly adjust the startup package price for these return clients.
 I charged $40 for a 30-minute appointment, but appointments rarely went longer than 15 minutes.
 They also had 24-hour access to me via phone and email.

 You do not have to set the same prices as I did.
 When determining your prices, consider your skillset, services offered and your target market.
 SHAPE ReClaimed sets retail prices for the products, but what you charge for an appointment, urinalysis and your other services (facial diagnosis was one of mine) is adjustable.
 You want the program to be affordable but reflective of your value.
-What you offer as wellness professional is unique, special and absolutely life changing.
+What you offer as a wellness professional is unique, special and absolutely life-changing.

 Step 2: Send invoice.